 Ideal preparation checklist:

-- Cut the tip of the filament in 45-degree angle
+- Cut the tip of the filament at a 45-degree angle

 - Filament goes straight around the pulley into the PTFE tube - !If it is bent slightly it may go around, especially flexible filaments sometimes tricky to align perfectly!